AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 We are working to improve how you interact with Adobe Customer support.
 Our vision is to streamline the support experience by moving to a single entry point, using Experience League.
 Once live, your organization will be able to easily access Adobe Customer support; have greater visibility into your service history via a common system across products; and request help via phone, web, and chat through a single portal.

 If you are an Adobe Commerce user, refer to [Submit a support case](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#support-case) in the Experience League Support User Guide for Adobe Commerce.

+## Support entitled roles needed for case submission {#submit-ticket}

+In order to submit a support ticket in [Experience League](https://experienceleague.adobe.com/home#support), you need to have the Support admin role assigned by a System Administrator.
+Only a System Administrator in your organization can assign this role.
+Product, Product Profile, and other administrative roles cannot assign the Support admin role and are unable to view the **[!UICONTROL Create Case]** option used to submit a support ticket.
+To learn more about the different types of admin roles and their entitlements, refer to [Admin roles](admin-roles.md).
+If you need to set up these support entitlements before submitting a case, see [Adobe customer support entitlement configuration](adobe-customer-support-entitlement-configuration.md).

+If you are on Commerce, the process for sharing access to work with support cases is different.
+To learn more, refer to [Shared access: grant privileges for other users to access your account](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide#shared-access) in the Experience League Support User Guide for Adobe Commerce.

 ### Create a support ticket with Experience League